 Chapter Fifteen – Skills

 Chapter Eighteen – The project

 Business expert and organisation management specialist Isabel Wu has spent nearly three decades helping people build the skills they need to succeed, which today means the skills for a technology-driven world.

 Isabel wove an early career out of a mind-boggling array of jobs including hospitality, administration, retail, tourism, recruitment, sales, marketing, management, training, merchandising and human resources.
 Despite the support and opportunities that would have enabled any of these career choices to flourish, she would inevitably become frustrated and leave.
 Finally, she took time out to figure out why she, and obviously so many others, felt so disengaged by work.

 The Michelangelo Project is the result of this search for understanding in which Isabel unravels the history behind our enslavement to jobs.
 The insights she gained by writing The Michelangelo Project, were reinforced by the lessons she learned through her early jobs, and later as a management consultant.

-She discovered that it is enterprises that are organised to prioritise intangible human assets—such as teamwork, loyalty, reputation, relationships, skills, knowledge, and experience—that offer the most rewarding jobs.
+She discovered that enterprises organised to prioritise intangible human assets—such as teamwork, loyalty, reputation, relationships, skills, knowledge, and experience—are those able to offer the most rewarding jobs.
 She also uncovered the indisputable link between these organisations and high performance.
 It is this quality that will also ensure organisations do more than just survive in an increasingly automated world.